stassa/louise/README.md

     ```

     The elements for the learning problem defined in the `anbn.pl` experiment
-    file only include three example strings in the `a^nb^n` language the
+    file only include three example strings in the `a^nb^n` language, the
     pre-terminals in the language, `'A' --> [a].` and `'B' --> [b].` (where
     `'A','B'` are nonterminal symbols and `[a],[b]` are terminals) and the
     _Chain_ metarule.
 Given this problem definition, Louise can only learn a
     single new clause of 'S/2' (the starting symbol in the grammar), that only
     covers its first example, the string 'ab'.

- 5. Perform a learning attemt with dynamic lerning:
+ 5. Perform a second learning attemt with dynamic lerning:

     ```prolog
     ?- learn_dynamic('S'/2).